Working capital: an essential guide for small business

 The clues are all in your balance sheet.

-Cut your working capital too fine and you could end up missing out on opportunities for short-term gain.
+Cut your balance too fine and you could end up missing out on opportunities for short-term gain.
 If a competitor’s supply chain breaks down or an R&D breakthrough comes early, you want cash in the tank to respond.

 Likewise, if cash flow gets squeezed because stock isn’t moving, you still need cash in reserve to meet payroll costs and settle bills on time.